s59mz/eagle-eye-ai/README.md

 ## License

-This project is licensed under the GNU GENERAL PUBLIC LICENSE Version 3.
+This project is licensed under the GPL-3.0.
 See the LICENSE file for details.

 For further information or support, please refer to the project documentation on [Hackster.io](https://www.hackster.io/matjaz4).